molily/molily.de/_posts/2019-02-03-testing-angular.md

 - Find one or more elements in the DOM
 - Get information about a found element:
   - Get an element attribute or property
-  - Get the element textcontent
+  - Get the element’s text content
 - Click on an element
 - Send keyboard input to a form field
 - Execute arbitrary JavaScript code

 WebDriver is a key technology most end-to-end testing frameworks depend on.
-The main benefit of WebDriver is that tests can be run in different browsers, even simulataneously.
+The main benefit of WebDriver is that tests can be run in different browsers, even simultaneously.

 WebDriver is a high-level, generic, HTTP-based protocol.
 It connects the test running on one machine with a browser possibly running on another machine.
 The level of control over the browser is limited.